Chung Sai Yat Po

-Early Beginnings
+Beginnings

 In 1899, Ng Poon Chew (March 14, 1866 - March 13, 1931), a well-known and respected Chinese Presbyterian minister, started Hua Mei Sun Po (華美新報), also known as The Chinese American Newspaper, a Chinese-language weekly newspaper in Los Angeles.
 He moved the paper to San Francisco in 1900 and renamed it Chung Sai Yat Po.
 The paper then shifted from a weekly publication to a daily publication.
 Ng regarded Chung Sai Yat Po as a paper of integrity and acceptance in an era of yellow journalism, rife with racism.
 He advocated the reformation and modernization of Chinese cultural practices and the adaptation to American mainstream society.
 He worked as the managing editor and translated English articles into Chinese, while Teng I-yun and John Fryer, a Chinese literature professor at the University of California at Berkeley, also served on the editorial staff.
 Ng's Christian faith and understanding of North American identity helped to shape the values of the paper and its non-partisan stance.